wouterpeyrot/DDxPRS/README.md

 ## Running the example in the *test* folder

-Download the `test.population.reference.sample.txt` and `test.test.sample.txt` files from the *test* folder and place in your working directory.
+Download the `test.population.reference.sample.txt` and `test.test.sample.txt` files from the *test* folder and place in your working directory (optionally, find exact library versions in `renv.lock` file).
 Run the `DDxPRS()` function with:

 ```[r]
 rm(list=ls())